microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 4. What tools would you setup to surface audit and compliance reporting to IT Executives?

--   You can utilize PowerBI to surface Log Analytics data into easy to read dashboards that are accessbile only to the property individuals.
+-   You can utilize Power BI to surface Log Analytics data into easy to read dashboards that are accessible only to the property individuals.

 ## Checklist of preferred objection handling